locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

  0  :invoke :add    3
 (1)   (2)    (3)   (4)
 ```
-This line means - maelstrom sends message "3" to node0.
+This line means - maelstrom sends the message "3" to node0.
 There are 4 columns in the logging template
 1. The node index
-2. The trigger event (invoke/ok)
+2. The event (invoke/ok)
-3. The method invoked (add/read)
+3. The method (add/read)
 4. The parameter of the request

 To filter the log for requests adding messages to nodes in the network I use `grep` command